The Blind Men and the Elephant

 This retelling of a traditional story from India illustrates how different people can have distinctly different perceptions of the same thing.
 Students will readily see the faulty thinking behind the blind men's arguments, but they may need some help understanding that even when presented with a real elephant, each man could "see" only what he already believed to be true.
 Use this story to encourage your students to develop perspective awareness—awareness that each of us creates a unique view of the world based on personal experience, language, and culture.

-See story above named The Blind Men and the Elephant by Donelle Blubaugh.
+The story The Blind Men and the Elephant by Donelle Blubaugh.

 After students have heard the story, use the following questions to guide discussion of how differences in perspective can make it difficult for people to communicate.
 Students should be encouraged to apply the moral of the folk tale to real-life situations.